 Federal regulations require investigators to obtain approval of an animal use protocol by the IACUC before commencing research using vertebrate animals.

 - All applicants must complete and submit the Main Protocol Form and the Protocol Addendum.

 - Some applicants also may be required to submit one or more of the following addenda:

 - Occupational Health and Safety Addendum (if you propose to use of radioactive or biohazardous materials).

 - Surgery addendum (if you propose to perform surgeries on any of your animals)

 - Wild animal addendum (if you propose to work with or capture wild animals).
 An exemption from the protocol review process may be granted if you only propose to make observations of wildlife (see IACUC waiver form).

-- All completed forms must be saved or converted into PDF files, and sent to the IACUC for review.
+- All completed forms must be saved or converted into PDF files and sent to the IACUC for review.

-- It is the principle investigator’s responsibility to provide the IACUC secretary with a signed copy of all approved protocols.
+- It is the principle investigator’s responsibility to provide the IACUC Chair with a signed copy of all approved protocols.
 Protocols are not active until the IACUC secretary has a signed copy in hand.